 Beverley Hillier is the Manager of Planning Services for the City of North Bay.
 Her experience in professional planning and municipal relations allows for expert advice on matters of policy creation.
 Beverley possesses a Bachelor of Environmental Studies in Planning from the University of Waterloo.
 Beverley joined the Committee in 2010 to replace Ian Kilgour, who had previously held her position at the City of North Bay.

-Hector Lavigne, Municipality of Callander
+Tim McKenna, Municipality of Callander

 Randy McLaren, Township of Bonfield

 Randy currently serves as Mayor of the Township of Bonfield.
 He brings over a decade of Council experience to the Source Protection Committee.
-Randy joined the Committee in 2010 to fill a vacancy for a municipal representative.

 ECONOMIC SECTOR REPRESENTATIVES